f-duchenne/Evolution_pheno_vs_morpho/README.md

 The empirical data can be found here: *link to come*

-In this folder *flow_pheno_empirical.csv* and *poll_pheno_empirical.csv* contain the empirical phenological parameters for plant and pollinator species, respectively: the mean activity day (mu) and its standard deviation (sde) representing the duration of the activity period.
+*flow_pheno_empirical.csv* and *poll_pheno_empirical.csv* contain the empirical phenological parameters for plant and pollinator species, respectively: the mean activity day (mu) and its standard deviation (sde) representing the duration of the activity period.

 *matrices_empirical_networks.RData* contains an R object with the 17 networks used.
 Plants are in rows and pollinators in columns, with each cell representing the average interaction value across sampling rounds, corrected by abundances.